 USC’s String Project is a model of community service and teacher education for more than 40 other university programs across the country.
 The program creates partnerships that provide teaching experience for Carolina students while providing accessible string education and supporting school music programs in the community.

 The String Project offers group beginning classes (beginners start in fall only), group second year classes, three orchestras and private lessons.
-Students at least a year of experience may join for classes and lessons when space is available.
+Students with at least a year of experience may join for classes and lessons when space is available.

 All classes take place in the beautiful String Project Building adjacent to the School of Music Building at 851 Park Street and parking is convenient in the Discovery Parking Garage (parking passes available).

 An important aspect of the program is an affordable fee to make the program available to children who might not otherwise have the opportunity to learn a string instrument.
 A limited number of scholarships are available based on financial need.

 Undergraduates learn new skills and test their roles as professionals in an environment that rewards competence.
 Many orchestra teachers throughout the state received their education program at the USC String Project.

 Please note: Students in the String Project must enroll in their school orchestra program if one exists and when they reach the appropriate age for membership.

 All String Project students (2nd year and above) are expected to be in one of the associated orchestras: Silver Strings, Concertino or Intermezzo.
 Students in the Sinfonia and pre-college levels should participate in one of the S.C.
 Philharmonic youth orchestras.
 Students must be present at all scheduled lessons and orchestra rehearsals.